 - The Annual Meeting of the AAST provides a forum for scientific presentations, exchange of ideas and techniques, and continuing medical education.

-- The AAST publishes the Journal of Trauma, the leading source for peer-reviewed publications in trauma, surgical critical care and emergency general surgery and Trauma Surgery and Acute Care Open, a peer-reviewed open access journal
+- The AAST publishes two Journals: Journal of Trauma and Acute Care Surgery, the leading source for peer-reviewed publications in trauma, surgical critical care and emergency general surgery and Trauma Surgery and Acute Care Open, a peer-reviewed open access journal

 - The AAST founded and oversees the Acute Care Surgery Fellowship training programs.

 - The AAST provides research funding and scholarships for medical students, residents, fellows and junior faculty.

 - The AAST supports, conducts and fosters multi-institutional trials and studies.